ulianaim/w5_calendar/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+The following picture shows the web application's appearance:
+![alt text]

+The following link would take you to an actual website so you can take a quiz